Serena van der Woodsen: Season 5

-After losing the reins to Gossip Girl and her unintentional role in exposing Blair's diary to the Upper East side, Serena attempts to deceive Blair by having sex with Dan.
-The plan almost works only for Dan to realize what has happened.
-Serena once again tells Dan that she loves him but Dan tells her that he does not feel anything for her.
-A depressed Serena is last seen leaving the city with one of Damien Dalgaard's drug dealers, a flashback to her days before she returned to the Upper East Side in season one.
+After losing the reins to Gossip Girl and her unintentional role in exposing Blair's diary to the Upper East Side, Serena attempts to deceive Blair by having sex with Dan.
+The plan almost works, but Dan realizes what has happened.
+Serena once again tells Dan she loves him but Dan tells her he feels nothing for her.
+Depressed, Serena leaves the city with one of Damien Dalgaard's drug dealers, a flashback to her days before she returned to the Upper East Side in season one.

 Season 6

 In season 6, Serena is seen together with a new boyfriend, Steven Spence (who is significantly older than her).
 She is seen leading a happy, peaceful life away from the UES.
 Confronted by Blair, she simply says that she doesn't see how they could ever be friends again.
-Serena ultimately moves back to the UES with Steven, and his jealous daughter Sage.
+Serena ultimately moves back to the UES with Steven and his jealous daughter Sage.
 Sage uses every chance she gets to sabotage her father's relationship with Serena, and proves herself to be on par, scheming-wise, with Georgina and Blair.
-After some shocking revelations, including the fact that Steven has slept with Lily when her last name was Müller, they decide to end things.
+After some shocking revelations, including that Steven slept with Lily when her last name was Müller, they decide to end things.

-Serena is re-united with Dan again in a last attempt to make things work.
-Dan, on his hand, has been writing a scathingly honest sequel to "Inside" with the help of Georgina.
+Serena is reunited with Dan again in a last attempt to make things work.
+Dan has been writing a scathingly honest sequel to "Inside" with Georgina's help.
 One of his last and most poignant chapters is The Serena Chapter, which is released during the Thanksgiving party.
-Serena is, in the chapter, described as a "Golden girl" who lives for attention and love, and dramatically ends things with Dan.
-She decides to move away from New York, but is intercepted by Dan, who tries to convince her that he has always loved her and always will.
-Hurt and upset, she doesn't believe him, and leaves.
-Before she leaves, Dan slides a file into her bag, which she opens on the plane before take-off.
-It is revealed that Dan wrote two chapters on Serena, and that the second one was the "Good Serena Chapter".
-She gets off the plane and goes to talk things through thoroughly with Dan.
+In it, Serena is described as a "Golden girl" who lives for attention and love, and dramatically ends things with Dan.
+She decides to move away from New York, but is intercepted by Dan, who tries to convince her he has always loved her and always will.
+Hurt and upset, she doesn't believe him and leaves.
+Before she leaves, Dan slides a file into her bag, which she opens on the plane before takeoff.
+It is revealed that Dan wrote two chapters on Serena, and that the second was the "Good Serena Chapter".
+She gets off the plane and goes to talk things through with Dan.

 In the finale, Dan reveals to her how they first met at a party at Blair's, and how he fell in love at first sight.
-He had then realised that he could never pull her out of her world and into his, so he found a way to enter her world by creating a UES blog.
+He had then realized that he could never pull her out of her world and into his, so he found a way to enter her world by creating a UES blog.
 This blog, launching Serena's rise to legend, became known as Gossip Girl.
-Serena realises that Gossip Girl was only ever a manifestation of Dan's love for her, and that he practically wrote them all a seven-year-long love letter.
+Serena realizes that Gossip Girl was only ever a manifestation of Dan's love for her, and that he practically wrote them all a seven-year-long love letter.

 A scene set in the future shows everyone reunited at the Bass-Waldorf residence, witnessing the marriage of Dan and Serena.